1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 Points to note
 --------------

+- You *cannot* restore a backup of a database to a differently named database, even on a different server.

 - The server where the database is being restored, in full or just for validation, must have the appropriate version of Oracle Software installed.
 At present, this is 11.2.0.4 for all databases on all servers so that's currently ok.
 The versions must match exactly on source and destination servers, you cannot restore a dump taken on an 11.2.0.4 server to an 11.2.0.3 server, for example.

 - You need to collect certain information about the source database in order to replicate it on the destination server.
 This information is usually found in the RMAN backup log, but if that's not available, see the section *Collecting Required Information*, below, for helpful details.